ryansobol/frozen/README.md

 ##### `collection.at(index)`

-Return the model at the given index positioned by insertion order.
+Returns the model at the given index positioned by insertion order.

 ### Collection.prototype.insert

 ##### `collection.insert(index, model = {})`

-Return a new collection with the given model inserted at the given index positioned by insertion order.
+Returns a new collection with the given model inserted at the given index positioned by insertion order.
 Because collection models are immutable, the original collection is unchanged.

 ### Collection.prototype.push

 ##### `collection.push(model = {})`

-Return a new collection with the given model appended to the end.
+Returns a new collection with the given model appended to the end.
 Because collection models are immutable, the original collection is unchanged.

 If attributes are given, a new model is instantiated.